 Addicted.org’s Evaluation of Drug Rehab in Michigan

-After reviewing state statistics and options available for Drug and Alcohol Rehabilitation in Michigan, addicted.org discovered the following pros and cons:
+After reviewing state statistics and options available for drug and alcohol rehab in Michigan, addicted.org discovered the following pros and cons:

 - Over 50% of SAMHSA-listed substance use treatment programs are classified as private non-profit programs.
-Generally, this means there are more affordable treatment options, yet there are still some barriers when accessing treatment. (source N-SSATS)
+Generally, this means there are more affordable treatment options, yet some barriers exist when accessing treatment. (source N-SSATS)

-- There are relatively decent detoxification programs, yet most are situated within the Detroit metro area.
+- There are decent detoxification programs, yet most are within the Detroit metro area.
 Overall, 9% or residential non-hospital detox, and 2% are hospital inpatient programs.